AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

   >If models created in earlier versions of AEM contain illegal characters, remove or update those characters.

 * **Render As**
   The various options for realizing/rendering the field in a fragment.
 Often this property lets you define whether the author sees a single instance of the field, or is allowed to create multiple instances.
+When **Multiple Field** is used you can define the minimum and maximum number of items - see [Validation](#validation) for further details.

 * **Field Label**
   Entering a **Field Label** will autogenerate a **Property Name**, which can then be manually updated if required.